ccchh/dooris-gtk/README.md

     cd dooris-gtk

-Then compile the sources just run:
+To compile the sources just run:

     make